nikhil-kini/obsidian_vaults/CheatSheet/4 Multi-threading/02 Thread Synchronization.md

 	}

-	//  >>>> CRITICAL SECTION - since its important to logic that mitigates race condition private synchronized static void increment() {
+	//  >>>> CRITICAL SECTION - since its important to logic that mitigates race condition (unexepted change in value) private synchronized static void increment() {
         counter++;
     }

 }

+// output : Counter is : 20000
 ```